 - 0.75 teaspoon Ground cinnamon

-- Put the milk, maple syrup, vanilla and cinnamon in to a pan and gently heat through.
+- Put 500 ml Skimmed milk, 2 tablespoon Maple syrup, 1 teaspoon Vanilla extract and 0.75 teaspoon Ground cinnamon into a pan and gently heat through.
 This will take about 3-4 minutes.
 You can also use the steamed milk setting on your coffee machine.

-- Add the espresso to the pan and stir well.
+- Add 2 shot Espresso to the pan and stir well.

-- Pour into cups/glasses and top with cream and extra cinnamon.
+- Pour into cups/glasses and top with Cream and cinnamon (optional).

 - Add some nutmeg and ginger too and make it a real festive Christmas coffee.